- Chart

 Opportunities

-- Increasing demand for outdoor and athletic footwear
+- Increasing consumer demand for sustainable and ethically sourced products.

 Threats